online submission instructions

 What special considerations are there for structural papers?

-Authors of structural papers are required to presubmit their data to the Protein Data Bank (PDB) and then during submission provide for each reported structure
+Authors of structural papers are required to presubmit their data to the Worldwide Protein Data Bank (wwPDB), and obtain a PDB deposition code.
+During submission they should then provide data for each reported structure, for review purposes only, as follows.

 • the PDB deposition code;